-The Three Degrees of Aggravated Unlicensed Operation (AUO) in New York
+What Exactly Is Aggravated Unlicensed Operation in New York?

-There are three varying degrees of severity for the crime of aggravated unlicensed operation (AUO) in New York.
-The charge you get can relate to the reasons your license was suspended or revoked in the first place, but they can also relate to the circumstances under which you were charged and arrested for AUO.
+There are three degrees of severity for the crime of aggravated unlicensed operation (AUO) in New York.
+The specific degree you are charged with can relate to the reasons your license was suspended or revoked in the first place or it can also relate to the circumstances under which you were charged and arrested for AUO.

 Aggravated Unlicensed Operation (AUO) in the Third Degree

 AUO in the third degree is the least-severe version of the charge.
 You will be charged with the third-degree version of the crime if you are found to have been operating a motor vehicle on a public road, “while knowing or having reason to know,” that your driving privileges were suspended or revoked but you do not meet the conditions described in §511-2 or §511-3, which describe the second-degree and first-degree versions of the crime, respectively.

 AUO in the third degree is a criminal misdemeanor.
 Penalties include a $200 – $500 fine and/or imprisonment of up to 30 days.
 Anyone committing an AUO third degree offense while operating a large vehicle with a gross vehicle weight of over 18,000 lbs will receive harsher penalties.
 These include a $500 – $1,500 fine and/or imprisonment of up to 30 days.

 Aggravated Unlicensed Operation (AUO) in the Second Degree

 You will be charged with AUO in the second degree if you meet the third-degree conditions along with any of the following conditions: